kedacore/http-add-on/docs/walkthrough.md

 You'll need to clone the repository to get access to this chart.
 If you have your own `Deployment` and `Service` installed, you can go right to creating an `HTTPScaledObject` in the next section.

+>If you are running KEDA and the HTTP Addon in cluster-global mode, you can install the XKCD chart in any namespace you choose.
+If you do so, make sure you add `--set ingressNamespace=${NAMESPACE}` to the above installation command.

 >To remove the app, run `helm delete xkcd -n ${NAMESPACE}`

 ## Creating an `HTTPScaledObject`